 Image maps are created with the MAP [p.
-48] element.
+50] element.
 HTML allows two types of image maps: client-side (the user's browser processes a URI) and server-side (the server processes click coordinates).
 For all image maps, content developers must supply a text equivalent.

 Content developers should create client-side image maps (with "usemap [p.
-51]") rather than server-side image maps (with "ismap [p.
-52]") because server-side image maps require a specific input device.
+52]") rather than server-side image maps (with "ismap [p.
+53]") because server-side image maps require a specific input device.
 If server-side image maps must be used (e.g., because the geometry of a region cannot be represented with values of the shape [p.
-52] attribute), authors must provide the same functionality or information in an alternative accessible format.
-One way to achieve this is to provide a textual link for each active region so that each link is navigable with the keyboard.
+53] attribute), authors must provide the same functionality or information in an alternative accessible format.
+One way to achieve this is to provide a textual link for each active region so that each link is navigable with the keyboard [p.
+25].
 If you must use a server-side image map, please consult the section on server-side image maps [p.
-30]
+31]

-7.4.1 Client-side image maps
+7.4.1 Text equivalents for client-side image maps